filipus-imanuel/CMW/docs/inventories/logic.md

 ## 11. Known Limitations & Future Considerations

-1. **Ledger not active** — stock quantities are not journaled yet; activation requires an `InventoryService` (or Observer) that writes ledger entries within every stock-affecting transaction's DB transaction scope
+1. **Ledger partially active** — Stock Adjustment and Warehouse Return write ledger entries; other stock-affecting transactions (Sales Delivery, Purchase GR, Transfer) do not yet write ledger entries
 2. **item_warehouse_stocks not yet built** — current stock must be queried by aggregating `inventory_ledgers`; the cache table is deferred until the posting service is implemented (see §9.4)
 3. **Default warehouse soft constraint** — `items.default_warehouse_id` is enforced at Livewire layer only (must be in `item_warehouses` whitelist); there is intentionally no DB-level check to avoid constraint complexity on soft-deleted rows
 4. **Transfer warehouse validation** — item whitelist check on both `warehouse_from_id` and `warehouse_to_id` is deferred to transaction form validation; not enforced at DB level